-Major Highlights
+Major Highlights of Botanical Reserve

 Location and Access

-Once you're parked, you'll find that trail accessibility is excellent.
+Once parked, trail accessibility is straightforward.
 The main track begins at the base of Botanical Hill, just a short walk from the sports field.
-The wide, well-graded paths are clearly marked with signposts, so you won't have to worry about getting lost.
+Wide, well-graded paths with clear signposts ensure you won’t get lost.
+As you ascend, various walkways converge at the summit, offering multiple return routes.
+Connections to Sir Stanley Whitehead Park and Branford Park in the Maitai Valley allow for extended explorations.

 Historical Significance